dizhang168/reading-flow/README.md

 The definition of [focus navigation scope owner](https://html.spec.whatwg.org/multipage/interaction.html#tabindex-ordered-focus-navigation-scope) should be modified:

-A node is a focus navigation scope owner if it is a Document, a shadow host, a slot, an element in the popover showing state which also has a popover invoker set, or a reading flow scope owner.
+_A node is a focus navigation scope owner if it is a Document, a shadow host, a slot, an element in the popover showing state which also has a popover invoker set, or a **reading flow container**._

-Add this to the [associated focus navigation owner](https://html.spec.whatwg.org/multipage/interaction.html#associated-focus-navigation-owner) algorithm, after existing step 1 and before the existing step 2:
+Add this to the [associated focus navigation owner](https://html.spec.whatwg.org/multipage/interaction.html#associated-focus-navigation-owner) algorithm, after existing step 2 and before the existing step 3:

-1.5.
-If element’s parent is a reading flow scope owner, then return _element_.
+_2.5.
+If element’s layout parent is a reading flow container, then return the reading flow container element._

 Note: It is possible for an element to match multiple conditions (for example, a slot that is a reading flow scope owner).
 In such cases, a **reading-flow focus navigation scope** should be created.

+> > > > > > > Stashed changes

 ### Changes to `sequential navigation search algorithm`